-This comprehensive interview guide is designed to help you evaluate candidates for the Growth Marketing Manager role focused on Account-Based Marketing (ABM).
-It provides a structured approach to assessing candidates' skills, experience, and potential for success in this pivotal position.
+This comprehensive interview guide is designed to help you effectively evaluate candidates for the Growth Marketing Manager role at your educational technology company.
+It provides a structured approach to assessing candidates' skills, experience, and fit for the position through multiple interview stages, including a work sample exercise focused on marketing campaign analysis and optimization.

 How to Use This Guide